-New customs rules come into force on 1 January 2021, which will change the way that movement of goods from and to the UK are reported to HM Revenue & Customs (HMRC).
-The new Border Operating Model provides guidance on specific reporting requirements for various transaction scenarios and should be considered carefully when importing and exporting goods to and from the UK from 2021.
+New customs rules come into force on 1 January 2022 (after the initial transitional period since 1 January 2021), which changed the way that movement of goods from and to the UK are reported and ended the UK specific customs easements on deferred declarations.
+The recently updated Border Operating Model provides guidance on specific reporting requirements for various transaction scenarios and should be considered carefully when importing and exporting goods to and from the UK.

-The new customs rules provide that any businesses wishing to import and export from and to the UK will be required to be established to submit customs declarations.
+Customs rules provide that any business wishing to import and export from and to the UK is required to be established in the UK in order to submit full customs declarations.
 This requirement is similar to other customs jurisdictions around the world and is meant to ensure local customs authorities have the power to approach businesses and request a review of customs documentation and conduct customs audits.

 From a customs perspective, it is important to distinguish between the following three parties for import and export transactions: